Hybrid-propellant rocket: History

 In the 1960s, European organizations also began work on hybrid rockets.
 ONERA, based in France, and Volvo Flygmotor, based in Sweden, developed sounding rockets using hybrid rocket motor technology.
-The ONERA group focused on a hypergolic rocket motor, using nitric acid and an amine fuel.
+The ONERA group focused on a hypergolic rocket motor, using nitric acid and an amine fuel, developing the LEX sounding rocket.
 The company flew eight rockets: Once in April 1964, three times in June 1965, and four times in 1967.
 The maximum altitude the flights achieved was over 100 km.
 The Volvo Flygmotor group also used a hypergolic propellant combination.
 They also used nitric acid for their oxidizer, but used Tagaform (polybutadiene with an aromatic amine) as their fuel.
 Their flight was in 1969, lofting a 20 kg payload to 80 km.

 Meanwhile, in the United States, United Technologies Center (Chemical Systems Division) and Beech Aircraft were working on a supersonic target drone, known as Sandpiper.
 It used MON-25 (mixed 25% NO, 75% N2O4) as the oxidizer and polymethyl methacrylate (PMM) and Mg for the fuel.
 The drone flew six times in 1968, for more than 300 seconds and to an altitude greater than 160 km.
 The second iteration of the rocket, known as the HAST, had IRFNA-PB/PMM for its propellants and was throttleable over a 10/1 range.
 HAST could carry a heavier payload than the Sandpiper.
 Another iteration, which used the same propellant combination as the HAST, was developed by Chemical Systems Division and Teledyne Aircraft.
 Development for this program ended in the mid-1980s.
 Chemical Systems Division also worked on a propellant combination of lithium and FLOx (mixed F2 and O2).
 This was an efficient hypergolic rocket that was throttleable.
 The vacuum specific impulse was 380 seconds at 93% combustion efficiency.

 American Rocket Company (AMROC) developed the largest hybrid rockets ever created in the late 1980s and early 1990s.
 The first version of their engine, fired at the Air Force Phillips Laboratory, produced 312000 N of thrust for 70 seconds with a propellant combination of LOX and hydroxyl-terminated polybutadiene (HTPB) rubber.
 The second version of the motor, known as the H-250F, produced more than 1000000 N of thrust.

 Korey Kline of Environmental Aeroscience Corporation (eAc) first fired a gaseous oxygen and rubber hybrid in 1982 at Lucerne Dry Lake, CA, after discussions on the technology with Bill Wood, formerly with Westinghouse.
 The first SpaceShipOne hybrid tests were successfully conducted by Kline and eAc at Mojave, CA.

 In 1994, the U.S. Air Force Academy flew a hybrid sounding rocket to an altitude of 5 km.
 The 6.4 m rocket used HTPB and LOX for its propellant, and reached a peak thrust of 4400 N and had a thrust duration of 16 seconds.